Read David Hume with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind David Hume becoming a notable philosopher.

-The central claim is this: David Hume’s emergence as a notable philosopher can be attributed to several key factors and circumstances.
+In plain terms: David Hume’s emergence as a notable philosopher can be attributed to several key factors and circumstances.

-The added historical insight is that David Hume is best read as a method of pressure, not only as a set of theses.
+David Hume is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Intellectual Curiosity and Skepticism